-- To Protect and enhance the wildlife diversity of the common. - Improve and maintain public access and amenity facilities in and around the common. - Protect the historic, landscape and bio-diversity values of the common. - Raise awareness of the value and importance of the common and encourage its continued use as a place for public enjoyment and education. - Continue to foster local interest and community support in safeguarding the common.
+- To protect and enhance the wildlife diversity of the Common. - To improve and maintain public access and amenity facilities in and around the Common. - To protect the historic, landscape and biodiversity values of the Common. - To raise awareness of the value and importance of the Common and encourage its continued use as a place for public enjoyment and education. - To continue to foster local interest and community support in safeguarding the Common.